moccalotto/kaosrpg/index.md

 Choose two advantages and one disadvantage.
 Consult the lists below for inspiration and make up your own to suit your campaign and style of play.

-> **Note**:
-> By utilizing advantages and disadvantages, we eliminate the traditional race-selection,
-> and subsequent tweaking via feats, sub-races, backgrounds, etc.
-> Of course you should choose traits that are more or less in line with your race; playing an orc
-> with the »tiny« advantage might be a bit weird, but on the other hand, it could lead to some cool back story
-> stuff; maybe the orc was cursed by a god, or manipulated by a powerful mage while still in the womb.
->
-> If you want more powerful players, you could use three advantages and one or two disadvantages.

 ### Advantages

 {% assign advantages = site.data.advantages | sort: 'name' %}